This section covers building Veloren from rust source with

 Note: all commands need to be run from the repository.

-On Windows you will need Visual Studio Build Tools.
+On Windows you will need to install the following programs:

 On Debian systems additional libraries may need to be downloaded, below is a non-exhaustive list: